-In Math 6, students review properties of whole numbers and develop a basic understanding of number theory including factors and multiples.
+In Math 6, students review number systems and operations and develop a basic understanding of number theory, including factors and multiples.
 A focus on fraction, decimal and percent concepts allows students to make connections among the different forms.
-Students perform mathematical operations on fractions, decimals and percent and develop problem solving skills with these concepts.
-Through a study of integers, students will develop an understanding of positive and negative numbers, including operations with integers.
+Expressions, equations and inequalities are explored, and ratios and proportional reasoning are introduced.
+Students develop and use formulas for perimeter and area of triangles and special quadrilaterals.
 In each unit, students are encouraged to look for patterns, make conjectures, create connections and apply their knowledge to new situations.